Adalbert Volck (Nazi Party official)

-Adalbert Volck (27 June 1868 – 1948) was a lawyer of Baltic German extraction who headed the North German Directory, a Nazi faction that existed when the Nazi Party was outlawed and Adolf Hitler was incarcerated in Landsberg Prison in the wake of the Beer Hall Putsch.
+Adalbert Volck (27 June 1868 – 1948) was a lawyer of Baltic German extraction who headed one of the many front organizations that existed during the period following the failed Beer Hall Putsch, when the Nazi Party was officially outlawed and Adolf Hitler was incarcerated in Landsberg Prison.
+Volck, based in northern Germany, founded the North German Directory at Hamburg in June 1924 and renamed it the National Socialist Working Community (NSAG) in September.
+However, shortly after Hitler's release from prison, Volck resigned the NSAG leadership.
+After Hitler reestablished the Nazi Party at Munich in February 1925, NSAG disbanded.
+Volck never received any position in the Party hierarchy and little is documented of his subsequent life.

 Early life

 Volck was born in Dorpat (today, Tartu, Estonia) in what was then the Russian Empire.
 He was the son of Wilhelm Volck, a professor of theology, and the nephew of Adalbert J. Volck, a dentist and caricaturist.
 Not much is known of his early years other than he became a lawyer.
 During the First World War, he emigrated via Japan and the United States and, in 1919, settled in Lüneburg in the Weimar Republic.
 He worked there as a lawyer and a bank official.
-A proponent of the Völkisch movement, he met Adolf Hitler and Dietrich Eckart in Coburg in October 1922.
-In December 1922, Volck helped found the nationalist and anti-Semitic German Völkisch Freedom Party (DVFP) in Berlin.
+A proponent of the Völkisch movement, he met Adolf Hitler and Dietrich Eckart at a Party rally in Coburg in October 1922.
+In December 1922, Volck helped found the nationalist and antisemitic German Völkisch Freedom Party (DVFP) in Berlin.
 By the spring of 1924, however, he was expelled from the DVFP over differences with other party leaders Albrecht von Graefe, Reinhold Wulle and Wilhelm Henning.
 From that point on, he became a staunch supporter of Hitler and the Nazi Party.